JabRef/user-documentation/README.md

 3. Run `gem install curb --platform=ruby -- --with-curl-lib=C:/temp/curl-7.40.0-devel-mingw64/bin --with-curl-include=C:/temp/curl-7.40.0-devel-mingw64/include`
 4. Alternative to step 4: Copy `libcurl.dll` to `c:\tools\ruby24\bin` [[source](https://stackoverflow.com/a/47754520/873282)]

-Note: On windows, this works with [RubyInstaller](http://rubyinstaller.org/downloads), version 2.4.
+Note: On Windows, this works with [RubyInstaller](http://rubyinstaller.org/downloads), version 2.4.
 This installer is used when using chocolatey.
 The separate [Development Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) installer is not required anymore.
 [JRuby](http://jruby.org/) doesn't work as the [C extensions were dropped](http://stackoverflow.com/a/32135381/873282).